anze3db/blog/_posts/2013-10-16-programming-ona-an-old-laptop.md

 The case is a bit bumped and dented (it survived a few falls), but I wouldn't say it shows it's age.
 I've been taking good care of it.

-I bought an SSD disk two years ago and it really helps with startup times - I'd probably go crazy without the SSD many moons ago.
+I bought an SSD two years ago and it really helps with startup times - I'd probably go crazy without the SSD many moons ago.
 And this was the only upgrade I made.
 I did consider adding some more RAM, but DDR2 is too expensive.
 I'll just have to make do with 4GB until I switch to a laptop with DDR3.